Home » Bee Farm Blog » Bees » Festooning Bees: A Unique Behavior

 Why do Bees Festoon?

-• it makes comb building easier
+• makes comb building easier

-• they may use if measuring spaces
+• they may use it for measuring spaces

 • clustered bee bodies produce heat that promotes wax production

-Each bee secretes small flakes of wax (called scales) from wax glands on their abdomen – the underside of a worker bee.
-Then, it is shaped and used to build hexagonal cells on the frame in the proper position.
+The ladder of bees serves as a sort of scaffolding.
+Each bee secretes small flakes of wax (called scales) from wax glands on their abdomen.
+Using their mouth and legs – the wax is shaped into thousands of hexagonal wax cells

 These cells will be used to hold honey and pollen.
 Some become brood cells and serve as a place to rear young or bee brood.
 The colony needs plenty of cells to provide space for all these needs.